grepfs17/lazyloadbackground/README.md

 			src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw=="
 			data-src="path_to_image">
 ```
-src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw=="
+src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==" .
-In HTML img tag needs to be completed thats why we put a little base64 gif.
+We use that because img tag needs to be completed with a src.
+This is the mos little gif in base64.